-The user interface of the building which occupants interact with including the light switches, finishings, and furniture.
+The user interface of the building which occupants interact with including the light switches, thermostats, and furniture.

 The public infrastructure is a series of interconnected protocols called "the internet" that allows for communication between servers (individual or clusters of computers).
-Regardless of the hardware architecture of the servers, database languages, operating systems, etc. along long as each server can agree on basic packet switching standards, communication between any two machines globally is possible in nanoseconds.
+Regardless of the server hardware chosen (Intel or AMD does not matter), database languages, operating systems, etc. along long as each server can agree on basic packet switching standards, communication between any two machines globally is possible in nanoseconds.

 If we view a building as an "application" (or a unified assembly of digital code parts designed to accomplish some task) the foundation of the application consists database layers where all information created within the application is ultimately stored.
-Within this database layer, distributed ledgers add an additional layer of complexity with consensus mechanisms that traditional centralized databases do not have.
+Within this database layer, distributed ledgers add an additional layer of complexity with a shared integrity engine to share data between many distributed databases that traditional centralized databases do not have.

 The interface layers then sit on top of both the database and smart logic which gives lay users the ability to interact with the system without needing to program anything.
 Interfaces can be as simple as a command line terminal, all the way to swiping right on Tinder.
-As dumb monkeys, we tend to think in terms of what can see, but as we now know there is a massive iceberg sitting beneath user interfaces.
-When you flush a toilet (a user interface of sorts), your waste does not magically disappear, but is handled by a series of sanitation systems until hopefully it is remediated and dumped back into the local water supply.
+End users tend to think in terms of what they can see and directly interact with, but as we now know there is a massive iceberg sitting beneath each user interface.
+When you flush a toilet (a user interface of sorts), your waste does not magically disappear, but is handled by a ballet of interconnected water treatment sub systems.

-As we live in the future, even sanitation systems generate enormous amount of digitizable data on water quality, flow rates, quantity of chemicals used, new species of bacteria and other organic life present in the waste.
-Even if there is no convenient interface to look at and analyze this data, it does exist and needs to be stored securely somewhere.
+As we live in the future, even sanitation systems generate enormous amount of digitizable data on water quality, flow rates, quantity of chemicals used, and even new species of bacteria and other organic life present in the waste.
+Even if there is no convenient interface to look at and analyze this data yet, it does exist and needs to be stored securely somewhere.